7 highly effective tools for boosting Quality Management as per ISO 9001 directives

 #2.
 What is a flowchart used for?

 The objective of a flowchart is to get a panoramic view of a process.
-It is used for getting an overview of different involved in a process and clear notion of what exactly is happening.
+It is used for getting an overview of different involved in a process and a clear notion of what exactly is happening.

 A flowchart is used throughout the process to detect the key problem areas and trace unnecessary loopholes that impede the normal course of QMS enhancement.